SwatiVPatil/MP4-to-MP3-converter/README.md

 # MP4-to-MP3-converter
-Here is a Short Python Code for converting mp4 file to mp3
+Here is a Python Code for converting mp4 file to mp3

 We will use moviepy library to convert the file.